 If your spouse or civil partner died before 6 April 2017 and you had at least one dependent child or you were pregnant, you may have been eligible to claim widowed parent’s allowance.
 You must have also been below state pension age.
 Widowed parent’s allowance is taxable and is counted as income for tax credits and universal credit.

-Although from 6 April 2017 onwards there is a new bereavement support payment (see below), existing claimants can continue to get widowed parent’s allowance until they stop getting child benefit.
+Although from 6 April 2017 onwards there is a new bereavement support payment (see above), existing claimants can continue to get widowed parent’s allowance until they stop getting child benefit.